Vairagya: Hinduism

 The concept of Vairāgya is found in the Yoga Sūtras of Patañjali, where it, along with practice (abhyāsa), is the key to restraint of the modifications of the mind (YS 1.12, "abhyāsa-vairāgyabhyāṁ tannirodhaḥ").
 The term vairāgya appears three times in the Bhagavad Gita (6.35, 13.8, 18.52) where it is recommended as a key means for bringing control to the restless mind.
 It is also the main topic of Mokṣopāya or Yoga-Vāsiṣṭha.
-The mind runs to places it has been habituated to run to the past, without attachment we are freed from this point of view of a wandering mind.
+The mind runs to places it has been habituated to run to the past; without attachment we are freed from this point of view of a wandering mind.
 Non-attachment means dispassion towards the world.
-The supreme goal of enlightenment is one that requires self-sacrifice, its a difficult task and the state is very difficult to attain with death being the final test, this suggests detachment.
-The bodisatva is one who restrains the senses, sacrificing all the attraction and aversion, abandoning aside the sounds and sights of the sense organs that would cause attachment.
+The supreme goal of enlightenment is one that requires self-sacrifice.
+It is a difficult task, and the state is very difficult to attain, with death being the final test: This suggests detachment.
+The bodhisattva is one who restrains the senses, sacrificing both attraction and aversion, abandoning the sounds and sights of the sense organs that would cause attachment.
 Krishna tells Arjuna that acting with detachment means doing the right thing for its own sake, because it needs to be done, without worrying about success or failure.
-Krishna says to Arjuna not to give up upon doing his best because its what destiny demands of him to perform his best with his role, his destiny is his continued good performance of his role, the detachment is in not being impassioned by the feelings associated in living with continued awareness of success and failure because both are irrelevant.
-Treating in equal measure, happiness and distress, loss and gain, victory and success.
+Krishna says to Arjuna not to give up on doing his best; his destiny is his continued good performance of his role.
+The detachment is in not being impassioned by the feelings associated in living with continued awareness of success and failure, because both are irrelevant.
+He must accept happiness and distress, loss and gain, victory and success in equal measure.
 Detachment may mean treating these agitating, distressing or perturbing dichotomies in an equal sense.
-Arjuna must do his duty without apprehension and loss by being without attachment to the fruits of his actions.
-Arjuna is told if he fights with equanimity, treating those outcomes as the same he will not accumulate bad karma.
-If one sacrifices their selfish motives and works merely to fulfill his or her duty towards the supreme his work and thus been alleviated of any karmic reactions.
+Arjuna must do his duty without apprehension and loss by having no attachment to the fruits of his actions.
+He is told that if he fights with equanimity, treating all outcomes as the same, he will not accumulate bad karma.
+If one surrenders their selfish motives and works merely to fulfill their duty towards the Supreme, they will be alleviated of any karmic reactions.

 Another important text on renunciation is Vairāgya śataka or "100 verses of Renunciation", a part of the Śatakatraya collection by Bhartṛhari.